SqrtNegInf/TWC/README.md

 ## PWC

-The purpose of this repository is to collect Raku and Perl code from the Perl Weekly Challenge site to make it easy to compare them, verify they work, etc. Very much a work-in-progress...
+The purpose of this repository is to collect Raku and Perl code from the Perl Weekly Challenge site to make it easy to compare them, verify they work, etc. Aiming to add rough one/day until I have them all.

 To Be Very Clear: None of the code is mine (I have never submitted anything to the PWC).
 I am merely taking a subset of what's there for examination and testing.